MatMoul/archfi/README.md

 1. Boot with the [last Arch Linux image](https://www.archlinux.org/download/) with a [bootable device](https://wiki.archlinux.org/index.php/USB_flash_installation_media).

 2. Make sure you have Internet connexion on the Arch iso.
-If you have a wireless connexion the `wifi-menu` command might be useful to you.
-You can also read the [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) from ArchLinux guide for more detailled instructions.
+If you have a wireless connection the `wifi-menu` command might be useful to you.
+You can also read the [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) from the Arch Linux guide for more detailed instructions.

 3. Download the script with from the command line: